awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.SSL.md

 If your application is on Microsoft Windows and requires a PKCS7 file, you can download the PKCS7 certificate bundle\.
 This bundle contains both the intermediate and root certificates at [ https://s3\.amazonaws\.com/rds\-downloads/rds\-combined\-ca\-bundle\.p7b](https://s3.amazonaws.com/rds-downloads/rds-combined-ca-bundle.p7b)\.

+**Note**
+Amazon RDS Proxy uses certificates from the AWS Certificate Manager \(ACM\)\.
+If you are using RDS Proxy, you don't need to download Amazon RDS certificates or update applications that use RDS Proxy connections\.
+For more information about using TLS/SSL with RDS Proxy, see [Using TLS/SSL with RDS Proxy](rds-proxy.md#rds-proxy-security.tls)\.

 ## Intermediate Certificates<a name="UsingWithRDS.SSL.IntermediateCertificates"></a>

 You might need to use an intermediate certificate to connect to your AWS Region\.
 For example, you must use an intermediate certificate to connect to the AWS GovCloud \(US\-West\) Region using SSL/TLS\.
 If you need an intermediate certificate for a particular AWS Region, download the certificate from the following table\.